jpinela/variousscripts/arduino/li-pobatterycharging/README.md

 - ALWAYS use a smart charger for Li-Po Batteries.
 - multi-cell batteries need to be balanced. that is what that small plug is for.
 ALWAYS connect it first to the charger.

 Connecting them, is fairly simple.
-Just the balance plug 1st, then the battery red and black, and wait for about 1-2h for charging.
+Just the balance plug 1st (the black wire on the right, it is the only way to do it), then the battery red and black, and wait for about 1-2h for charging.
 Read the instructions on the charger.
 Mine said, blinking green was ready, blinking red was charging, then changing red to green (is was a yellowish green) and then it was a constant green when fully charged.
 Pretty cool.
 And after 10 years of waiting!!!!

 After this, I used it to try and power the brushless motor [here](https://github.com/jpinela/variousscripts/tree/main/arduino/esc).